+This manual is a compilation of policies in effect as of June 30, 2022.
 You can navigate within this manual using the bookmark pane.
-If you were familiar with the previous organization of the Workforce Innovation and Opportunity Act Policies page, this manual is organized identically

-If you experience accessibility issues with this manual or have questions or comments, email the WIOA Policy mailbox at ndol.wioa\policy@nebraska.gov.
+If you experience accessibility issues with this manual or have questions or comments, email the policy mailbox at ndo.wioa\policy@nebraska.gov.